 The play was performed in March 2019 as a part of the Staging Wellness: Performing Arts and Public Health Festival at the Phillips Center for the Performing Arts to three sold-out audiences.
-A 90-minute full-length film is currently being produced, along with seven educational modules and supplemental materials for school teachers.
+The full-length film of the play, and the oral history vignettes are available for streaming below.

 Vignette created wtih the oral histories of the following narrators who were part of the St. Augustine Civil Rights Movement 1963-64: Dr. Robert B. Hayling Audrey Neil Edwards JoAnn Anderson Ulmer Rev. Ralph Abernathy All oral histories are in the public domain in the Samuel Proctor Oral History Archive at the University of Florida.
 Directed by: Jeffrey Pufahl Archival Photos: University of Florida Special Collections, Florida Memory Archive